usagov/vote-gov/README.md

 ### Installing Gulp

-In order to build the assets for the `vote.gov` site, you will need to install the `gulp` command-line tool.
+In order to build the assets for the future `vote.gov` site, you will need to install the `gulp` command-line tool.

 ```sh
 npm install --global gulp-cli